src-d/blog/content/post/kallax.md

 It aims to provide a way of programmatically write queries and interact with a PostgreSQL database without having to write a single line of SQL, use strings to refer to columns or use values of wrong types in queries.

-For that reason, the first priority of kallax is to provide type safety to the data access layer.
+For that reason, **the first priority of kallax is to provide type safety to the data access layer**.
 Another of the goals of kallax is make sure all models are, first and foremost, Go structs without having to use database-specific types such as, for example, sql.NullInt64.
 Support for arrays and slices of all basic Go types and all JSON and arrays operators is provided as well.

 [^typesafe]: By typesafe we mean as typesafe as possible.
 There might be cases where the ORM is not 100% typesafe.